wang7-7/wang7-7/README.md

 - 👋 Hi, I’m @wang7-7
 - 👀 I’m interested in touch fish
-- 🌱 I’m currently learning block chain
+- 🌱 I’m currently learning blockchain
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me